Planning over MAPF Agent Dependencies via Multi-Dependency PIBT: Experimental Evaluation

 \subsection{One-Shot MAPF}

-For one-shot experiments, we report the success rate (when all agents reach their goals) and runtime.
+For one-shot experiments, we report the success rate (ratio of agents reach their goals) and runtime.
 We set a time limit of 1,800 seconds for PM and 3,600 seconds for PMLA.
 For each number of agents, we run 25 instances and plot the average (solid lines) and the 95\% confidence interval (shaded areas).
 We conduct all one-shot experiments in Python.